anuragregmi/imageV/README.md

 # imageV
-a image viewer creator for webpage
+A image viewer creator for webpage.

+## Using it.